 3. U Parlamentu

 U Parlamentu is a great place to try traditional Czech food.
 They serve the usual meat and potatoes fare like this tasty pork chop with golden chanterelle sauce and a side of buttery spaetzle.

 Opposite my plate is Ren’s rabbit roast in garlic sauce with spinach, potato dumplings, and onion jam.
 Delicious!

 POINTS OF INTEREST IN PRAGUE

 To help you find the places recommended in this guide, I’ve pinned them all on a map.
-Click on the link to open the interactive map in a new window.
+Click on the link to open the live map in a new window.